Dungscape

 This project would not have been possible without the help of the entomologists and curators who have given me advice on which species would be on a dungpat, where, and doing what.

-They have been extremely generous with time and access to reference material, including the collections in their care. <titles and profile links to add>
+They have been extremely generous with time and access to reference material, including the collections in their care (titles at time of writing)

 I am also very grateful to the following entities for kindly providing invaluable access and help: